It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 This obviously doesn't mean that there is no conflict or tension.
 It simply means that the central conflict of the work has no characters that are the source of friction.
 This could mean that the conflict comes from an internal struggle

-, such as with addiction, or it could mean that the conflict arises from sort of natural/scientific disaster
+, such as with addiction, or it could mean that the conflict arises from some sort of natural/scientific disaster

 , or from simply trying to survive in a hostile environment